-- Walk or bike when traveling short distances. - Take public transit to work or to run errands.
-Plan your trips here. - If possible, telecommute or carpool to avoid transportation emissions. - Consider becoming a one-car household and save thousands of dollars annually.
+Reduce car use Walk or bike when traveling short distances.
+Take public transit to work or to run errands.
+Plan your trips here.
+If possible, telecommute or carpool to avoid transportation emissions.
+Consider becoming a one-car household and save thousands of dollars annually.
 Explore how to make the change here.

-- Keep your personal vehicle well-tuned and tires inflated properly, saving up to 20% in gasoline use. - Don't idle your car even in the winter.
+Reduce your ride's impact Keep your personal vehicle well-tuned and tires inflated properly, saving up to 20% in gasoline use.
+Don't idle your car - even in the winter.
 The best way to warm up your car in the winter time is by driving it.
-No more than 30 seconds of warm-up is needed. - Drive an electric, plug-in hybrid or low-emission vehicle.
+No more than 30 seconds of warm-up is needed.
+Drive an electric, plug-in hybrid or low-emission vehicle.
 Explore incentives here and here.

-- Ditch your grass lawn and plant native pollinators that support our wildlife and don't require mowing. - Refuel your car and mow your lawn after 7pm, which helps prevent ground-level ozone. - Replace your gas-powered lawn equipment with electric and minimize use.

-- Use video conferencing rather than traveling for meetings and promote telecommuting where possible.
-See City of San Francisco Telework Toolkit. - Work with your employer/business to be designated as a Bike Friendly Business and encourage your peers to participate. - Explore how you can offer your employees alternative commute incentives. - Make and implement a Fleet Transition Plan to convert your vehicle fleet to electric vehicles.
+Reduce lawn equipment impact Ditch your grass lawn and plant native pollinators that support our wildlife and don't require mowing.
+Refuel your car and mow your lawn after 7pm, which helps prevent ground-level ozone.
+Replace your gas-powered lawn equipment with electric and minimize use.
+Reduce your business's impact Use video conferencing rather than traveling for meetings and promote telecommuting where possible.
+See City of San Francisco Telework Toolkit.
+Work with your employer/business to be designated as a Bike Friendly Business and encourage your peers to participate.
+Explore how you can offer your employees alternative commute incentives.
+Make - and implement - a Fleet Transition Plan to convert your vehicle fleet to electric vehicles.

-4,396,045 MT

-3 Million kWh

-5.5 Billion kWh

-375 M Therms

-2030 Targets 3,239,746 MT 275 Million kWh

-4.8 Billion kWh

-330 M Therms
+62.7% of community-wide GHG emissions in 2019 from buildings and energy

+5,487,181,100 kWh of electricity used in 2019

+374,609,012 Therms of natural gas used in 2019

+46.5% of all homes were built before 1980

+of renter-occupied homes were built before 1980